topcoderinc/dsp-server/README.md

 2. import `test/Provider-dsp.postman_collection` , `test/Provider-dsp-env.postman_environment.json`.
 3. test data create 6 provider with user , use username `provider1` - `provder6`, password `123456` login , when login success ,the token will be injected to postman env.
 4. test other api endpoints.

+# test nfx
+import `test/NFZ.postman_collection.json`
+it contains only endpoints for No Fly Zone endpoints

 # env